 6. Give Back to an Adoption Agency: Adoption agencies do a lot more than just help individuals become parents through adoption.
 They also support birth parents through counseling services, they provide educational opportunities for adoptive parents, and they provide resources to adoptees.
 They even support those who, after considering making an adoption plan, opt to parent and need resources.
 Search for an adoption agency in your area and find out how you can support them whether it be through volunteering, hosting a drive to get items that they may need, or even, donating your coffee money for the week.

-7. Donate to An Adoption Charity: There are many adoption charities that exist.
-Some like Helpusadopt.org and Raisethedough.org raise funds to help families offset the cost of adoption.
+7. Donate to An Adoption Charity: Many adoption charities exist.
+Some raise funds to help families offset the cost of adoption.
 Not-for-profits established to support the adoption community can use not only monetary donations but often the donation of time.
 Find an organization that you might like to support and read more about how you can be a part of their mission!

 8. Share Your Talents with Adoptive Parents: One of the greatest gifts ever given to me was when a friend shared products and hairstyles with me that I could learn for my daughter.
 (Learn more about my experiences with hair care here.)
 Maybe you can knit a blanket, help decorate a nursery quickly, etc. Think about the unique skills you have that may be an asset to a parent by adoption—even if it’s just offering to chat or babysit!